iamalinux/tron/README.md

+Fork Description: Addition to start mbam, scan, and update through AHK click actions.

+Please read the bat script from lines 1052-1072 to understand what needs to be done before testing these files.

+The ahk scripts are in Linux/Mac format and must be converted to Windows format before use.
+This can be done with Notepad++, edit, EOL Conversion, Windows.
+The ahk files must be in the correct directory to work.
+The 32bit AutoHotKey must be downloaded from http://ahkscript.org/download/ and unzipped with the scripts as well.
+See step 2 below for a visual description of what needs to be done.

+AHK scripts are tested and work.
+The Bat file needs testing, but the individual commands have been tested in a command prompt and work.

+Setup
+1. Unzip tron.
+2. Place scripts in the mbam directory
+        \tron
+            \resources
+                \stage_3_disinfect
+                    \mbam
+                        AutoHotKey.exe
+                        Malwarebytesinstaller
+                        StartMBAMRegSession.ahk
+                        StartMBAMSafeMode.ahk
+3. Modify bat file accordingly.
+4. Test

 | NAME       | Tron, an automated PC cleanup script                                                        |
 | :--------- | :------------------------------------------------------------------------------------------ |
 | AUTHOR     | vocatus on reddit.com/r/sysadmin (`vocatus d0t gate@gmail.com`) // PGP key ID: `0x82A211A2` |